Suboptimality analysis of receding horizon quadratic control with unknown linear systems and its applications in learning-based control: Applications in learning-based control

 \subsection{Offline identification and control}

-In this subsection, we first obtain an estimate $(\widehat{A},\widehat{B})$ from measured data of the unknown real system \eqref{eq:TrueModel}, and then synthesize a controller \eqref{eq:MPCproblem} with zero terminal matrix $P=0$.
+In this subsection, we first obtain an estimate $(\hat{A},\hat{B})$ offline from measured data of the unknown real system \eqref{eq:TrueModel}, and then synthesize a controller \eqref{eq:MPCproblem} with zero terminal matrix $P=0$.
 This is the classical receding-horizon LQ controller \cite{bitmead1991riccati}.

 There are many recent studies on linear system identification and its finite-sample error bounds \cite{simchowitz2018learning,sarkar2019near,dean2020sample}.
 For interpretability, we consider a relatively simple estimator from \cite{dean2020sample}.
-Assume that the white noise $w_t$ is Gaussian, and we conduct $T$ independent experiments on the unknown real system \eqref{eq:TrueModel} by injecting independent Gaussian noise, i.e., $u_t \sim \mathcal{N}(0,\sigma_u^2 I)$, where each experiment starts from $x_0=0$ and lasts for $t_h$ time steps.
-Then we can obtain the measured data $\{ (x_t^{(l)},u_t^{(l)}) \}_{t=0}^{t_h}$, $l = 1,\dots, T$, which is independent over the experiment index $l$.
-To avoid the dependence in the data for characterizing the estimation error, we use one data point from each independent experiment, and then an estimate $(\widehat{A},\widehat{B})$ can be obtained from the following the least-squares (LS) estimator \cite{dean2020sample}:
+Assume that the white noise $w_t$ is Gaussian, and we conduct $T$ independent experiments on the unknown real system \eqref{eq:TrueModel} by injecting independent Gaussian noise, i.e., $u_t \sim \mathcal{N}(0,\sigma_u^2 I)$ with $\sigma_u>0$, where each experiment starts from $x_0=0$ and lasts for $t_h$ time steps.
+This leads to the measured data $\{ (x_t^{(l)},u_t^{(l)}) \}_{t=0}^{t_h}$, $l = 1,\dots, T$, which is independent over the experiment index $l$.
+To avoid the dependence among the data for establishing the estimation error, we use one data sample from each independent experiment, and then an estimate $(\hat{A},\hat{B})$ is obtained from the least-squares (LS) estimator \cite{dean2020sample}: